pjhool/TF-A2RL-Test/README.md

 We provide the evaluation script to reproduce our evaluation results on Flickr cropping dataset.
 For example,

 $ python vfn_eval.py --spp false --snapshot snapshots/model-wo-spp
 You will need to get sliding_window.json and the test images from the Flickr cropping dataset and specify the path of your model when running vfn_eval.py.
-You can also try our pre-trained model, which can be downloaded from here( https://drive.google.com/drive/folders/0B0sDVRDPL5zBd3ozNlFmZEZpY1k).
+You can also try our pre-trained model, which can be downloaded from [[here]]( https://drive.google.com/drive/folders/0B0sDVRDPL5zBd3ozNlFmZEZpY1k).

+Copy pre-trained model to View_Finding Direcotry

-If you want to get an aesthetic score of a patch, please take a look at the example featured by ModelDepot
+If you want to get an aesthetic score of a patch, please take a look at the example featured by [[ModelDepot]]( https://modeldepot.io/yilingchen/view-finding-network )

 ## Getting started
 * Install the python libraries.
 (See `Requirements`).